fstark/napple1/README.md

 Go in [the basic subdirectory](basic/README.md) for more information on how to use the scripts to convert a text file with a BASIC program into a binary file that can be loaded into the Apple1.

 Go in [the rom32 subdirectory](rom32/README.md) for more information on how to emulate a Silicon Insider RAM/ROM card.

+## BUGS

+There is a freeze sometimes, unsure what can trigger it Error tracing is pretty bad
+Errors don't go back to the UI (need the trace file) Commands don't check their arguments
+Hexadecimal numbers are case-sensitive